99corps/grunt-cleanx/README.md

 * 2012/7/26 - v0.1.0 - initial release
 * 2012/7/27 - v0.3.0
 * 2012/8/8 - v0.4.0 - added a new option to clean files
+* 2012/9/21 - v0.4.1 - add check logic, whether slash("/")  directory name contain slash("/") or does not contain in last string

 ## License
 Copyright (c) 2012 JO YONG-HYU